Driftrock/mockingbird/README.md

 ### Fallback on live client

-Sometimes you might want to fallback on the live client (e.g.: you have some tests running against the live API you're consuming.)
-To do so, wrap your test in a `with_live_client` call:
+Sometimes you might want to fallback on the live client inside tests (e.g.: you have some tests running against the live API you're consuming.)
+To do so, wrap your test in a `with_client(environment)` call:

 ```elixir
 # test/my_app/git_test.exs